larrychen1990/selenium-test/src/main/java/README.md

 		}
 	```

-	 * step 1 : load the page
+	 * Step 1 : load the page
-	 * step 2 : find the web element
+	 * Step 2 : find the web element
-	 * step 3 : do your actions, sendKeys, perform actions
+	 * Step 3 : do your actions, `sendKeys, perform` actions
-	 * step 4 : submit or click
+	 * Step 4 : submit or click
-	 * step 5 : close the tab and browser
+	 * Step 5 : close the tab and browser

 	 ```sh
 	 *  dr.findElement(By.id("id"));